keesiemeijer/php-basics-tutorial/README.md

 * The value of the expanded variable should be a string

 ## Arrays
 Arrays are variables that allow us to store more than one value in a single variable.
-It takes any number of comma-separated `key` => `value` pairs as arguments.
+Array `elements` consist of `key` => `value` pairs separated by commas.
 Let me explain what this means.

-This is an array with 3 `values` ( dog, cat and rabbit ) separated with commas
+This is an array with 3 `values` ( dog, cat and rabbit ) separated by commas.

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

-Because we didn't add any `array keys` in this array PHP sees it like this.
+Because we didn't add any array `keys` in this array PHP sees it like this.

 ```php
 array(